swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/community_discussions.md

 ##### What if someone joins in late?

 Depending on how late the person joins, you could simply welcome them and ask them to introduce themselves to the rest of the participants.
-If you have time, you can ask the individual to stay on the call for a few minutes after it's finished to summarise what they missed, and answer any questions they may have.
+If you have time, you can ask the individual to stay on the call for a few minutes after it is finished to summarise what they missed, and answer any questions they may have.

 ##### What if someone does not have a headset and can’t control their background noise?